About

 well-known book Tuesdays With Morrie,

-sold worldwide.
-Albom, along with playwright Jeffrey Hatcher,
+Albom, along with playwright Jeffrey Hatcher, adapted

-which premiered in an acclaimed production at New York Stage and Film
+acclaimed production at New York Stage and Film in Poughkeepsie, New

-in Poughkeepsie, New York in Summer 2002, and opened off-Broadway in
+York in Summer 2002, and opened off-Broadway in November 2002, to

-Theatre.
-Since then, the hit play has seen productions across the
+the hit play has seen productions across the globe, including a 25

-globe, including a 25 city tour and independent productions in
+city tour and independent productions in regional and community

-regional and community theaters throughout North America.
+theaters throughout North America.

 Cast: 2 male